SeldonIO/seldon-core/docs/ambassador.md

 ## Shadow Deployments

 Shadow deployments allow you to send duplicate requests to a parallel deployment but throw away the response.
 This allows you to test machine learning models under load and compare the results to the live deployment.

+You simply need to add some annotations to your Seldon Deployment resource for your shadow deployment.

+  * `seldon.io/ambassador-shadow`:`true` : Flag to mark this deployment as a Shadow deployment in Ambassador.
+  * `seldon.io/ambassador-service-name`:`<existing_deployment_name>` : The name of the existing Seldon you want to attach to as a shadow.
+     * Example: "seldon.io/ambassador-service-name":"example"

+A worked example notebook can be found [here](https://github.com/SeldonIO/seldon-core/blob/master/examples/ambassador/shadow/ambassador_shadow.ipynb)

+To understand more about the Ambassador configuration for this see [their docs](https://www.getambassador.io/reference/shadowing/).

 ## Header based Routing